evencycu/go-project-template/README.md

     You can login with your LDAP account and search your project.
     Jenkins will do build, unit test, sonarcube code scan and deploy.
     Developers can have access in development and integration environment.
-    When you feel comforable with your latest code, you can tag it and deploy it to integration environment.
+    When you feel comfortable with your latest code, you can tag it and deploy it to integration environment.
     ```shell
     $ git tag -v v.0.0.1
     $ git push origin v.0.0.1